chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 Another nice thing about bundling the `actionsData` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

-When creating a story we use a base task (`task`) to build out the shape of the task the component expects.
+When creating a story we use a base task (`taskData`) to build out the shape of the task the component expects.
 This is typically modelled from what the true data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.

 <div class="aside">
 <a href="https://storybook.js.org/addons/introduction/#2-native-addons"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
 Use <code>action()</code> to stub them in.